bluehabit/BlogPosts/CSS/CSS Only Animations.md

 }
 ```

 Lets read through this combinator to better understand it.
 We will be targeting the `.content` class and then use the `>` symbol to select its direct children of type `div`.
-For the elements selected we will set their `display` to `none`.
+For the elements selected with this combinator we will set their `display` to `none`.

-Its important here that we use the `display` property and set its value to `none`.
-The reason for using `display` is it doesn't take up any space in the document when its value is set to `none`.
+Its important here that we use the `display` property here and set its value to `none`.
+The reason for using `display` is it doesn't take up any space in the document when its value is set to `none`, it removes it from the normal flow.
 In contrast, if we were to use a property such as `visibility` and set it to `hidden` the text would still remain hidden; however, the content would be stacked on top of one another because it would still exist in the normal flow of the document.

 ### id:checked Combinator

 The next very important concept is how we can use the type selector, in this case `id`, and combine it with a pseduo selector, in this case `:checked'`.
-Notice ho we are using the `id` selector here, and its pseduo selector `:checked` to see if that particular element with the corresponding `id` has been checked.

 Lets work through our first example.
-We only want the content for `furniture-content` to show up when its corresponding input element is selected.
+We only want the content for `furniture-content` to show up when its corresponding input element with the `id` of `furniture` is selected.
 We can provide this interactivity using the `id:checked` combinator.

 ```
 #furniture:checked ~ .content #furniture-content {